Integrate CI-driven scans

 - Invicti Platform account with API Security enabled

-- Access to the Invicti Scan command-line tool Docker image.
-Refer to the access Invicti registries document for more information.
+- Access to the Invicti Scan CLI Docker image.
+Refer to access Invicti registries for more information.

 You need an API token to authenticate the scan requests.